 The completed Risk Evaluations are a significant tool used by Internal Audit to assess enterprise-wide University risks.
 In addition, input is sought from key administrators, staff, faculty, students and external auditors on possible risks and their likelihood or importance.
 The results of the assessment are used to assess the adequacy of existing processes, policies and procedures, and prepare future annual audit plans.

 The risk assessment process itself is an opportunity for management and directors to look at their operations, determine the areas of significant risk, and evaluate what actions can be taken to minimize the risk and enhance the effectiveness and efficiency of the operation, while following applicable laws and regulations.
 This risk assessment and internal control evaluation can be integrated into a department's or area's strategic planning process and program review.

 As noted, the risk assessment process is an ongoing one and does not necessarily end with submission of the annual Risk Evaluation.
 Although the formal process may be complete, managers should make themselves continually aware of potential risks.

-We have been requested to provide tools for units to assess internal controls in their unit.
-To that end, we have developed a generic self assessment guide (below) for units to utilize in assessing internal controls in their unit outside of the formal Risk Evaluation process.
-This assessment is not to be submitted in lieu of the Risk Evaluation, but is provided as a resource for University units to self-assess the controls in their unit.
-Note that many of the questions and form is similar to the annual Risk Evaluation.
+Internal Audit has been requested to provide tools for units to assess internal controls in their unit.
+To that end, we have developed a generic self-assessment guide (below) for units to utilize in assessing internal controls in their unit outside of the formal risk evaluation process.
+This assessment is not to be submitted in lieu of the risk evaluation, but is provided as a resource for University units to self-assess the controls in their unit.
+Note that many of the questions and form is similar to the annual risk evaluation.